The Wandering Village

 Positive Points

-• The game features a unique concept of building a village on the back of a giant creature, which players find innovative and engaging.
+• The game features a unique concept of building a village on the back of a moving creature, which adds an interesting dynamic to the gameplay.

 • Negative Points